zillow/javascript/README.md

     ```javascript
     // bad
-    import * as AirbnbStyleGuide from './AirbnbStyleGuide';
+    import * as ZillowStyleGuide from './ZillowStyleGuide';

     // good
-    import AirbnbStyleGuide from './AirbnbStyleGuide';
+    import ZillowStyleGuide from './ZillowStyleGuide';
     ```

   <a name="modules--no-export-from-import"></a><a name="10.3"></a>